 If you find yourself in a situation where you need to make money quickly, you may not be sure what to do.
-Fortunately, there are many different ways to make money that don’t rely on a job.
+Fortunately, there are many different side hustle that don’t rely on a job.

-In this article we’ll look at 12 different options that you can consider.
+In this article, we’ll look at 13 different options that you can consider.
 We’ll also look at what it would take to reach $1,000 from each of these methods.
 To keep things simple, I’m not factoring in taxes to this equation, since different people will pay different tax rates.

-The methods covered in this article were chosen because they are good options for helping you to make $1,000 fast.
+The methods covered in this article were chosen because they’re good options for helping you to make $1,000 fast.
 In reality, the best approach may be to combine a few of these different methods.

 If you’re looking for more ideas, we also have articles on How to Make $100 Fast and How to Make $500 Fast.
 The options covered in each article were chosen based on their potential to reach the target amount of income.